 The festival, which was inaugurated by the Limerick Writers’ Centre and Quay Books in 2013, has now grown into a nationally recognised, all-poetry festival for lovers of poetry, and a world-class, life-enriching series of events for participants and audiences alike.

-April is Poetry Month in Limerick 2019 is supported by Limerick City and County Council.
+April is Poetry Month in Limerick and is supported by Limerick City and County Council.

 Limerick Fringe is a new vibrant, multi-genre performance-based event hosted in Limerick.

 Limerick Fringe is a not for profit organisation that looks to support artists and producers to promote new, vibrant and daring arts to a wider audience utilizing non-traditional spaces.

 The HearSay International Audio Arts Festival hosts international award-winning contributors from all disciplines of creative audio; radio features, film sound, sound art, theatre sound, music, audio fiction.

 HearSay fosters collaboration and imagination, compelling insights, creative challenges, unique experiences with no name badges.
 HearSay means passion and free-flowing inspiration rooted in a real sense of community.

 The finest audio makers from the worlds of Podcasts, Radio Features, Sound Art, Audio Fiction, Theatre and Film Sound will take over the Irish mountain village of Kilfinane from 5 pm on Thursday, April 4 to 2 pm on Sunday, April 7 2019.